-The Dating and relationship information here will help you to get a big picture view of your situation and how to best proceed.
-Use the lessons that you have learned from past relationships to guide on taking ideas presented here into account.
-It will be useful for your happiness as a truck driver or the wife/spouse of a truck driver.
+The Dating and relationship information here will help you to get a big picture view of your situation.
+So you move forward with better confidence in your decisions.
+Use the lessons that you've learned from past relationships along with the insight here to guide you.

-Life as a trucker doesn't allow much room for incompatible couples or poor communication habits.
+The trucking lifestyle doesn't allow much room for incompatible couples or poor communication habits.
+So you will have to be smart about these relationships and nurture them well.

 If you are considering becoming a truck driver, I highly recommend you read all of this dating and relationship information to help you think in advance about some issues that you might face and how to best handle relationships living a trucking lifestyle.